 I’m super strict about this one.
 Every day of my life is scheduled even off days and breaks during the day.
 Planning in advance can help to eliminate over scheduling yourself or missing important deadlines.
 Being a WAHM, I have to wear many hats so planning in advance makes life a little easier.
-Simple things like meal planning and prepping outfits for the week save so much time and eliminate a lot of stress.
+Simple things like meal planning and prepping outfits for the week using my wardrobe essentials save so much time and eliminate a lot of stress.
 It gets tense in my house when people get hangry because no one knows what they want for dinner.

 3. Make lists.

-I make lists for everything!
+In an effort to be more productive, I make lists for everything!
 Grocery lists, packing lists, to-do lists, you name it.
 I make a list for every and anything that I need to remember.
 The more kids you have, the more your memory dwindles away and you begin to forget everything.
 The struggle is real.
 The best part about making lists is that you won’t ever forget anything unless of course you forget where you put your lists!